 A b o u t

 Mr. Delfín is the artistic director of Cincinnati-based ensemble Seven Hills Baroque and the harpsichordist for the Bach Ensemble of St. Thomas.
-He has taught figured bass and improvisation at the University of Cincinnati College-Conservatory of Music recently joined the Preparatory Division as a piano instructor, as well as Xavier University as a harpsichord instructor.
-Mr. Delfin makes his home with his wife and son in Cincinnati, where he serves as organist at the Episcopal Church of the Redeemer.
-A native of Fresno, CA, Mr. Delfín is a doctoral candidate in both piano and harpsichord at the University of Cincinnati and holds degrees from the San Francisco Conservatory, Peabody Conservatory, and the Johns Hopkins University.
+He recently joined the faculties of Cedarville University as Adjunct Professor of Piano and Xavier University as Harpsichord Instructor and has taught figured bass and improvisation at the University of Cincinnati College-Conservatory of Music.
+He was also recently appointed to the board of directors of the Historical Keyboard Society of North America.
+Mr. Delfin makes his home in Cincinnati, where he serves as organist at the Episcopal Church of the Redeemer.
+A native of Fresno, CA, Mr. Delfín holds degrees from the University of Cincinnati College-Conservatory of Music, San Francisco Conservatory, Peabody Conservatory, and the Johns Hopkins University.
 His mentors include Michael Unger, Awadagin Pratt, Yoshikazu Nagai, Boris Slutsky, and Carol Oaks. www.michaeldelfin.com